Gingerbread Cake with Vanilla Bean Frosting

 - Add salt, scraped vanilla bean and milk; mix on low speed until well combined.

-- Using a small saucepan, add ½ cup of sugar and water.
-Place pan over low heat and stir until sugar has dissolved.
+Using a small saucepan, add ½ cup of sugar and water.
+Place the pan over low heat and stir until sugar has dissolved.

-- Place remaining 2 Tbsp of sugar in shallow bowl.
+Place the remaining 2 Tbsp of sugar in a shallow bowl.
 Add cranberries and toss until well coated.

-- Place one layer of cake on large platter.
+Place one layer of cake on a large platter.
 Spread ~¾-1 cup of vanilla bean frosting on top.
 Repeat with 2nd and 3rd layers of cake.
-Use remaining frosting on top and sides of cake.
+Use remaining frosting on top and sides of the cake.

-- Garnish top of cake with sugared cranberries.
+Garnish top of the cake with sugared cranberries.

 As the sugared cranberries need to soak overnight, David recommends making them the day before you make the cake!